MIKIHERSHCOVITZ/AVLTreeProject-2021/README.md

 Open AVLTree.java in IntelliJ IDEA.

-Click on the green run arrow next to the main method or right-click and select Run 'AVLTreeProject-2021.main()'.
+Click on the green run arrow next to the main method or right-click and select Run 'Main.main()'.

 ## Functionality of the Project
 The AVLTree class provides the following functionality: